-Jessica Warchal-King, dancer and curator-inhale performance series
+Jessica Warchal-King, curator-inhale performance series

 Jessica C. Warchal-King joined KYL/D in 2010 and is also a member of Nora Gibson Contemporary Ballet.
 She has performed for many independent choreographers and organizations and has had her choreography presented throughout the Mid-atlantic United States.
 Jessica is Co-founder and Curator of KYL/D's InHale Performance Series, KYL/D's community liaison, and director of The Embodiment Project.
 She earned her MFA in Dance from Temple University and her BA in Dance and Anthropology from Muhlenberg College.
 Jessica is a trained instructor in Dance for PD (Parkinson's Disease), a Power Pilates Mat I & II Certified Instructor, and contributor for DanceAdvantage.net.
 Additionally, Jessica enjoys the quiet energy of the morning, singing cardinals, dragonflies, and the shifting temper of the ocean.